Nigella Lawson's Chocolate and Tahini Banana Bread

 Whether you’re making this delectable banana bread or, for that matter, any recipe in this book that has tahini in it, do try and get proper Middle Eastern tahini, which is smokier and more fluid, with a full-bodied velvetiness, than the more widely available Mediterranean one on which I have bent more spoons than Uri Geller.

 You can easily double the quantities below to fill a 2lb (900g) loaf tin; I don’t find it makes an appreciable difference to the cooking time.
-You can make a vegan version of both, omitting the egg, and upping the bananas to 350g and the tahini to 75g.
+You can make a vegan version, omitting the egg, and upping the bananas to 350g and the tahini to 75g.
+The loaf won't rise a lot without the egg, but the taste is still magnificent.
+Dark chocolate chips should be dairy-free, but do check the packet.

 |250g (approx. 2 medium)||very ripe or overripe bananas (skin-on weight)|